You can send your CloudWatch logs to New Relic using our AWS Lambda function,

 - Explore your data using the Logs UI.

 - Configure your agent to see contextual log data, such as distributed tracing, stack traces, application logs, and more.

 - Query your data and create custom dashboards or alerts.

-If no data appears after you enable log monitoring, follow the troubleshooting procedures.
+If no data appears after you enable log management, follow the troubleshooting procedures.